 Directors and financial reporting

-- your general duties
+- your general duties as a director

 - your company’s duty to keep proper books and records